SaekoHaato/Key-Log-To-Discord/README.md

 Import the link of the channel you want to send to Go to Discord on web browser
 Turn on developer mode, go to Channel, and press "ctrl + shift + I"
-Go to the network tab at the top of the developer interface, send a message, and click the messages tab under the Name tab, Copy the request URL
+Go to the network tab at the top of the developer interface, send a message, and click the messages tab under the Name tab
+Copy the request URL and paste it into the Channel Textbox
+Scroll down to Authorization
 Import the authorization
 Press the activate button and press the Caps Lock to start key logging when u want to type